 Some Career Experts recommend using Data/Research to find out the most suitable Headline.
-Using Keyword Research, you can find out what Job Titles/Roles are most searched, and using the data create an effective headline.
+Using Keyword Research, you can find out what Job Titles/Roles are most searched, and using the data to create an effective headline.
 You can use LinkedIn Job Search and Google Trends to find out what recruiters are looking for.

 Others suggest being creative – use eye-catching taglines to grab their attention.
 Get them curious about what you do.
 The more different your headline looks, the more they want to open your LinkedIn Profile and find out who you are & what you do.
 This is effective because you immediately separate yourself from the pack.
 Just because you need to show your professionalism on LinkedIn, doesn’t mean you can’t show your humorous side.

-Another strategy is showcase your Value Proposition – telling them about the impact they would have by hiring you.
-For example a seasoned Sales Professional might have a headline such as ” Helping Technology Companies Improve Market Share with my Skill-sets and Network”.
-A Recruiter or Hiring Manager will immediately get the idea that you are not just another Sales guy looking for job – you are driven Sales professional focused on getting results
+Another strategy is to showcase your Value Proposition – telling them about the impact they would have by hiring you.
+For example, a seasoned Sales Professional might have a headline such as ” Helping Technology Companies Improve Market Share with my Skill-sets and Network”.
+A Recruiter or Hiring Manager will immediately get the idea that you are not just another Sales guy looking for a job – you are driven Sales professional focused on getting results

 - Your LinkedIn Headline is important.
 It is the second thing people see after your Profile Picture

-- The Purpose of your LinkedIn Headline is to grab their attention, and prompting them to open your profile.
+- The Purpose of your LinkedIn Headline is to grab their attention and prompting them to open your profile.